flox/flox/crates/flox/doc/flox.md

    which can be used in a variety of contexts on any Linux distribution, in or out of a container.
-1. To launch flox *development environments* as maintained using a `flox.toml` file stored within a project directory.
+1. To launch flox *development environments* as maintained using a `flox.nix` file stored within a project directory.
 1. As a wrapper for Nix functionality which drives the process of building packages with flox.